Gabitzzz/CE291-Final-Product/FinalProduct/MarketingPlan.md

 **Marketing strategy**

 The primary source for knowing about this program would be word of mouth/testomonies from people who already have access to it and can attest to it's usefulness.
-As mentioned before, the primary target 'market' for this software would be medical professionals who need it to tackle against Covid-19, although it would still be openly available to anyone who requested for something like this.
+As mentioned before, the primary target 'market' for this software would be medical professionals who need it to tackle against Covid-19, although it would still be openly available to anyone who requested for it.